vk-cs/docs-public/docs/en/intro/billing/concepts/report/report.md

     </info>

     An invoice for payment is not provided.
-Organizations that work on prepayment [form](../../service-management/bill-generation) it independently in their personal account.
+Organizations that work on prepayment [form](../../service-management/bill-generation) it independently in their management console.

 - When working on a post-payment: